Ryan4Reed/cambrilearn/data_prep/data_prep.md

 - Unlike `account_revenue_distribution` this dataset does not have any invalid (not in `[0, 1]`) or `NaN` entries in the `revenue_proportion` column.

+## Joining Datasets notes
+- Note that within arpc_values, we do not have industry level information for industry_segment: `Insurance Company'.
+As such when we calculate industry level values for accounts represented across multiple industries according to the proportion of their entries represented by each, we will ignore this category.
+It is unfortunately the best we can do.
+- Additionally the `Insurance Company` `industry_segment` is also not present in the `industry_revenue_distribution` dataset.
+    - We will again weight the `revenue_proportion` per month assigned to each account by the industries that represent them.
+During this exercise we will once again have to ignore the  `Insurance Company` category.

 # Train Test Split